 1) Subject Expertise

-All good things start with the first step and in case of Oxbridge it’s choosing the right subject for your undergrad.
+All good things start with the first step and in the case of Oxbridge, it’s choosing the right subject for your undergrad.
 While in school, define a career roadmap and master the subject that’s your favorite and is critical for future studies.

 Once you choose subjects, fully immerse yourself in them.
 If you want to take up English majors then delve into literature and classics.
 If you aspire to become an engineer, then make friends with Maths and Physics.
 This helps you shine in your subject tests and interviews.

 Your interviews are mapped to your subject choices and any detour from your existing subjects may open the gateway of grilling questions.
 Changing your mind is not a problem, but being unable to justify the change, certainly is.
 If you want to transition from Science (in 12th) to Liberal Arts in undergrad then be prepared to back your decision with equal doses of logic & passion.